nrgsille76/blender-io-addons/io_scene_3ds/manual/scene_3ds.rst

    Writes the keyframe section of a 3ds file and exports the animation if an action was found.
    The animation can be imported the same way, un-check if any importer crashes, not every application can handle the keyframe section.

-Collection
-   Instead of exporting the complete scene, only the active collection will be exported.

 Cursor Origin
    Saves the current 3D cursor location of the scene to a chunk, the importer can read the location,